-In March 2010, the U.S. Congress enacted and President Obama signed into law healthcare reform legislation that has significantly impacted the pharmaceutical industry.
+In 2010, the federal government enacted healthcare reform legislation that has significantly impacted the pharmaceutical industry.
 In addition to requiring most individuals to have health insurance and establishing new regulations on health plans, this legislation requires discounts under the Medicare drug benefit program and increased rebates on drugs covered by Medicaid.
 In addition, the legislation imposes an annual fee, which has increased annually, on sales by branded pharmaceutical manufacturers.
 There can be no assurance that our business will not be materially adversely affected by these increased rebates, fees and other provisions.
-In addition, it appears likely that these and other ongoing initiatives in the United States will continue the pressure on drug pricing, especially under the Medicare and Medicaid programs, and may also increase regulatory burdens and operating costs.
+In addition, these and other initiatives in the United States may continue the pressure on drug pricing, especially under the Medicare and Medicaid programs, and may also increase regulatory burdens and operating costs.
 The announcement or adoption of any such initiative could have an adverse effect on potential revenues from any product that we may successfully develop.
+An expansion in government's role in the U.S. healthcare industry may lower the future revenues for the products we are developing and adversely affect our future business, possibly materially.